-- Emerald Library and Mechanics Hall precinct at 400A Belgrave-Gembrook Road, Emerald.
+Emerald Library and Mechanics Hall precinct at 400A Belgrave-Gembrook Road, Emerald.

 After many years of planning and working with the community, a building contractor has been appointed and site establishment works have begun at Hills Hub.

-Consolidating these community groups under one roof will also better connect people in the community, providing greater access to community activities, including skills-based learning.
+Consolidating community groups under one roof will better connect people in the community and provide improved access to a range of community activities, including skills-based learning.

 Council is pleased to see works underway and acknowledges the community, stakeholders and contributors for their ongoing collaboration and perseverance.
 In particular, we thank the Advisory Group, who worked diligently to ensure the project moved forward, and the Emerald Mechanics Institute, who have managed programs at the existing hall for the community over the past 25 years.

 The Hills Hub has been 3 years in the making and developed in close consultation with the local community.